DavidMarom/aaa/README.md

 # aaa

+# Run Instructions
+Note: you need to run the program from AAA/main.py

 # Tests
 pyproject.toml file is a pytest configuration file that defines how pytest should behave when running tests in your project.